 - Installing visual doorbells or fire alarms.

-When it comes to the responsibility on cost, you can hold your tenant liable for all the costs of modification.
+When it comes to the responsibility for cost, Pennsylvania landlords can hold their renters liable for all the costs of modification.
 It’ll be their responsibility to return the apartment to its original condition before moving out.

 How can Pennsylvania Landlords Avoid Discrimination Suits?

 There are several things all landlords can do to ensure that they don’t get into any legal trouble when renting out their properties.
 Be sure to treat all tenants equally and fairly, run discrimination-free rental ads, and ask the right questions when screening tenants.